National Professional Qualification for Headship (NPQH)

 - structured reflection (critical review, evaluation and analysis)

-- recorded reflections and identification of key learning (to focus on leadership development priorities and to demonstrate progress)
+- recorded reflections, blogs and identification of key learning (to focus on leadership development priorities and to demonstrate progress)

 - successful completion of a project undertaken at a placement school or Academy (up to nine days)